axell-brendow/software-engineering-i/README.md

 # software-engineering-i
-Repository for the discipline of Software Engineering I
+Repository for the discipline: Software Engineering I